High-energy neutrinos from choked-jet supernovae: Searches and implications: Data and Models

 We also consider two well-motivated cjSN models \cite{Murase:2006mm,Murase:2013ffa}.
 Both models assume power-law parent cosmic-ray spectra with $\gamma=2.0$ but the neutrino spectra are different due to various processes of meson and muon cooling in different shocked regions of the jet.
-In reality, $f_{p\gamma}$ in \cref{eq:sb_nu} is below the unity at low energies and that $f_{\rm sup}<1$ is possible depending on cjSN parameters.
+In reality, $f_{p\gamma}$ in \cref{eq:sb_nu} is below unity at low energies, and $f_{\rm sup}<1$ is possible depending on cjSN parameters.

-Our first class of models assumes the neutrino spectrum to follow a power law with the same spectral index ($\gamma$) as the parent proton spectrum.
+Our first class of models assumes that the neutrino spectrum follows a power law with the same spectral index ($\gamma$) as the parent proton spectrum.
 This neglects all complicated mechanisms that could lead to a nontrivial neutrino spectrum.
-We consider $\gamma = 2.0$, $\gamma = 2.5$, and $\gamma = 3.0$ as three benchmark models, which match the best fits to the 10 years of muon-track events~\cite{Stettner:2019tok}, a combination of track and shower events~\cite{IceCube:2015gsk, IceCube:2020acn}, and the 7.5 years of the high-energy starting events (HESE)~\cite{IceCube:2020wum}, respectively.
+We consider $\gamma = 2.0$, $\gamma = 2.5$, and $\gamma = 3.0$ as three benchmark models, which match the best fits to the ten years of muon-track events~\cite{Stettner:2019tok}, a combination of track and shower events~\cite{IceCube:2015gsk, IceCube:2020acn}, and the 7.5 years of the high-energy starting events (HESEs)~\cite{IceCube:2020wum}, respectively.

 Our second class of models takes into account more realistic modeling that links cjSNe with LL GRBs and UL GRBs.
-We consider three physical models from different detailed considerations of jet propagation inside the progenitor star and energy losses of particles: 1) the LLGRB-PE model (prompt $\nu$ emission from LL GRBs)~\cite{Murase:2006mm}; 2) the ULGRB-CS model (neutrinos from cosmic rays accelerated at the collimation shock of UL GRBs)~\cite{Murase:2013ffa}; and 3) the LPGRB-$\nu$-Attn model (attenuated neutrinos from LP GRBs)~\cite{Carpio:2020app}.
+We consider three physical models from different detailed considerations of jet propagation inside the progenitor star and energy losses of particles: 1) the LLGRB-PE model (prompt $\nu$ emission from LL GRBs)~\cite{Murase:2006mm}, 2) the ULGRB-CS model (neutrinos from cosmic rays accelerated at the collimation shock of UL GRBs)~\cite{Murase:2013ffa}, and 3) the LPGRB-$\nu$-Attn model (attenuated neutrinos from LP GRBs)~\cite{Carpio:2020app}.
 Note that the model spectrum used in this work takes into account the inverse-Compton cooling of pions and muons, which slightly affects the flux above $\sim 0.1-1$~PeV compared to the original reference.